edvin/pillar/docs/guides/testing.md

 });
 ```

-Because tests use an **isolated, in‑memory DB** (via `RefreshDatabase` + SQLite), replaying is fast and safe, and you can assert on both:
+Because tests use an **isolated, in-memory DB** (via `RefreshDatabase` + SQLite), replaying is fast and safe, and you can assert on both:

 - CLI output / exit codes.
-- Side‑effects in projectors / read models.
+- Side-effects in projectors / read models.

 ---